State capture: Bulgaria

 Protests in Bulgaria in 2013–14 against the Oresharski cabinet were prompted by allegations that it came to power due to the actions of an oligarchic structure (formerly allied to Boyko Borisov) which used underhand maneuvers to discredit the GERB party.

 Conversely, in 2020 large anti-GERB protests broke out, accusing Borisov and his party of once again allying themselves with oligarchic organizations, permitting corruption and undermining political opposition.
 Press freedom in Bulgaria diminished to the point it was rated worst in the EU; one oligarch, Delyan Peevski, controls close to 80% of the newspaper distribution market.

 Bulgaria's exposure to oligarchic networks has had a negative impact, most significantly in the area of energy policy.
 The close proximity between Bulgarian and Russian elites is largely underpinned by Russia's significant economic presence in Bulgaria, with Gazprom being Bulgaria's sole natural gas provider and Rosatom having a dominant position in the country's nuclear sector.
 As Russia has increased influence over Bulgaria's economy, it has used dominant positions in strategic sectors to strengthen relationships and cultivate new ones with corrupt businessmen and local oligarchs.
 This has allowed for access to prominent politicians, over which they are able to exert considerable control.

 Latin America

 Instances where politics have been ostensibly deformed by the power of drug barons in Colombia and Mexico are also considered as examples of state capture.
 Both Argentina and Bolivia have been the subject of Russian strategic corruption efforts by its usage of corrosive capital.
 While the Kremlin has used similar strategies in Argentina and Bolivia, it has adopted strategies that suit local conditions.

 In Argentina, political decision-making is more dispersed, while transfers of power are more frequent, making large-scale, long-term projects more difficult to implement.
 Therefore, in Argentina, Putin has used trade as a bargaining chip.
 In 2015 Argentina suspended the television license for RT, to which the Kremlin retaliated by threatening to ban Argentine beef exports and suspend investment projects; several weeks later, RT was officially allowed to continue operating.

 In Bolivia, power is concentrated, allowing Russian state-owned companies deeper traction, pushing through projects with no significant resistance.
 Therefore, the Kremlin strategy in Bolivia has been to maximise influence by focusing on strategic markets and long-term infrastructure deals.

 Western Balkans

-State capture in the Western Balkans has been undermining the EU enlargement process, strengthening ruling parties and weakening independent institutions and political opposition.
+As of 2020, state capture in the Western Balkans was undermining the EU enlargement process, strengthening ruling parties and weakening independent institutions and political opposition.

-For instance, through clientelist networks and loyalty-based appointments, the ruling party of Serbia, the Serbian Progressive Party, has effectively captured the state, resulting in the country losing its status as a 'free' country according to the Freedom House Index.
+For instance, in 2020, through clientelist networks and loyalty-based appointments, the ruling party of Serbia, the Serbian Progressive Party, had effectively captured the state, resulting in the country losing its status as a "free" country according to the Freedom House Freedom in the World index.